RiftValleySoftware/badger/README.md

 The Rift Valley Platform has been designed to allow seamless implementation with either [MySQL](https://www.mysql.com) or [PostgreSQL](https://www.postgresql.org).
 It is as simple as switching the driver type in the config file.
 There is no penalty for using either one.

 The databases can also be mixed.
-You can have, for example, a [MySQL](https://www.mysql.com) database, hosted in a hardened facility, as your Security database, and a [PostgreSQL](https://www.postgresql.org) database as your main data database.
+You can have, for example, a [MySQL](https://www.mysql.com) database, hosted in a hardened facility, as your Security database, and a local [PostgreSQL](https://www.postgresql.org) database as your main data database.

 SECURITY
 ========